To get involved, contact us at: email@example.com

-Twelve years ago, the first edition of our report revealed a dismaying prospect: Only 27 countries had enacted legislation sufficient to combat child pornography offenses.
+Twelve years ago, the first edition of our report revealed a dismaying prospect: Only 27 countries had enacted legislation sufficient to combat child sexual abuse material offenses.
 Since then, the situation has improved.
-Our most recent report finds that 118 countries have in place legislation deemed sufficient to combat child pornography.
+Our most recent report finds that 118 countries have in place legislation deemed sufficient to combat child sexual abuse material.

 Additionally, a company may want to investigate banking and anti-money laundering laws in their country.
 These laws address the proceeds that result from crime and may prove to be an additional tool to help combat this illicit and repugnant trade.